ji5h/COMP208-Scaling/documentation/readme.md

 # Documentation

-Please add videos and images of your robot prototype here.
+Videos and images of robot prototype.